superhero/js.core/doc/book/2-code-quality/code-structure.md

 In the named repository, the methods of the class are named after what they do.
 A method that fetches a resource by id should be named `fetchById`.

-Alternatively, if the repository is global to the service, the naming convention could also look something like; `Infrastructure.FooReposity#fetchFooById`.
+Alternatively, if the repository is aggregated, the naming convention could also look something like; `Infrastructure.FooReposity#fetchBarById`.

 Be explicit in your naming.
-For example, if you name a query, instead of calling the query `fetch-a-resource`; a more explicit name is `fetch-a-single-resource-by-id`.
+For example, if you name a query, instead of calling the query `fetch-a-resource`, a more explicit name is `fetch-a-resource-by-id`.

 ---